 If you specifically notice reduced pressure when using hot water, it could be that your water heater is struggling to produce enough for your home’s usage requirements.

-Once again, there’s a very good chance hard water is contributing to your troubles.
+There’s a very good chance hard water is contributing to your troubles.
 Buildup in pipes may be blocking flow into and out of the water heater, which results in less-than-desirable pressure.

-Well Water Pressure
+Low Well Water Pressure

 Low water pressure from a well could also stem from a change in water levels.
 Nearby wells accessing the same aquifer could be affecting your supply.
 Or, the aquifer could be dried up and your well may need to move or be dug deeper.

-Prevent Problems with a Water Softener
+Prevent Water Pressure Problems with a Water Softener